LemonaInc/JSCalculator/README.md

 - If you click anywhere outside of the initial screen area, it will clear the calculator and generate a nice ripple effect
 - Basic operations of what a normal handheld calculator would have.
-- light and dark mode enabled, simply click on the switch to change modes. (this function of the app will be improved)
+- light and dark mode enabled, simply click on the switch to change modes (this function of the app will be improved)
 - Simply designed
 - Easy to use